randyhoffner/FEND-Proj-4/README.md

 ##Repository Contents
 The main branch of this repo contains a "source code" directory named src, which contains files that include all the changes made to optimize the website's performance.
 The html, css, and js files in src are not minified, so that commentary, etc., can be seen.
 A "production code" directory, named dist contains the same code as src, but with html, css, and js files minified.

+To run the project locally using the src code, download the src folder, and run index.html in a browser, and to run the project using the dist code, do the same using the dist folder.
+To directly run the pizzeria section, run views/pizza.html in a browser.
+To run in a local server, open a terminal window or a windows PowerShell window, navigate to the appropriate directory, and run Python SimpleHTTPServer.
+Open a second terminal window, navigate to the appropriate directory, and use ngrok to provide a local website that can be run in a browser.

 The gh-pages branch contains only the dist code files, so the optimized website may be viewed by browsing http://randyhoffner.github.io/FEND-Proj-4.

 ##Task 1 -- Optimize Page Loading Speed